Tendon

-A tendon or sinew is a tough, high-tensile-strength band of dense fibrous connective tissue that connects muscle to bone.
-It is able to transmit the mechanical forces of muscle contraction to the skeletal system without sacrificing its ability to withstand significant amounts of tension.
+A tendon or sinew is a tough band of dense fibrous connective tissue that connects muscle to bone.
+It sends the mechanical forces of muscle contraction to the skeletal system, while withstanding tension.

-Tendons are similar to ligaments; both are made of collagen.
-Ligaments connect one bone to another, while tendons connect muscle to bone.
+Tendons, like ligaments, are made of collagen.
+The difference is that ligaments connect bone to bone, while tendons connect muscle to bone.
+There are about 4,000 tendons in the adult human body.

 Structure

-Histologically, tendons consist of dense regular connective tissue.
-The main cellular component of tendons are specialized fibroblasts called tendon cells (tenocytes).
-Tenocytes synthesize the extracellular matrix of tendons, abundant in densely packed collagen fibers.
-The collagen fibers are parallel to each other and organized into tendon fascicles.
-Individual fascicles are bound by the endotendineum, which is a delicate loose connective tissue containing thin collagen fibrils and elastic fibres.
-Groups of fascicles are bounded by the epitenon, which is a sheath of dense irregular connective tissue.
+A tendon is made of dense regular connective tissue, whose main cellular components are special fibroblasts called tendon cells (tenocytes).
+Tendon cells synthesize the tendon's extracellular matrix, which abounds with densely-packed collagen fibers.
+The collagen fibers run parallel to each other and are grouped into fascicles.
+Each fascicle is bound by an endotendineum, which is a delicate loose connective tissue containing thin collagen fibrils and elastic fibers.
+A set of fascicles is bound by an epitenon, which is a sheath of dense irregular connective tissue.
 The whole tendon is enclosed by a fascia.
-The space between the fascia and the tendon tissue is filled with the paratenon, a fatty areolar tissue.
+The space between the fascia and the tendon tissue is filled with the paratenon, a fatty loose connective tissue.
 Normal healthy tendons are anchored to bone by Sharpey's fibres.

 Extracellular matrix

-The dry mass of normal tendons, which makes up 30-45% of their total mass, is composed of:
+The dry mass of normal tendons, which is 30–45% of their total mass, is made of: